Wake + Bake Dosage Calculator

 This plant medicine is so dynamic, you could study it for life and still learn something new, so let’s keep going!

 What if I don’t know the THC or CBD in the plant material?

 Are you trying to stump me now?
 If you’re working with homegrown plant material and don’t have access to a lab, you may find yourself with this conundrum.

 Luckily, you can check out this post I made: How much THC is in my weed?
-Spoiler alert: It’s not a perfect science, and if you’re growing enough of the same plant, it may be worth shelling out for some lab testing for that piece of mind.
+Spoiler alert: It’s not a perfect science, and if you’re growing enough of the same plant, it may be worth shelling out for some lab testing for that peace of mind.

-Can I get a thc potency tester from amazon?
+Can I get a THC potency tester from Amazon?

 I wish I had a better answer to this question, but I don’t.
 I’ve tested a few of the potency testing gadgets and they were all either extremely difficult to use or were unreliable, so I don’t have one that I can currently whole-heartedly recommend.
 As soon as I do, I will let you know, so make sure to sign up for the newsletter and I’ll keep you posted.